yohasebe/wp2txt/docs/INDEXES.md

   redirect hop, and reports unmatched titles in `not_found` — closing the loop *SQL decides the set → the tool materializes it → the LLM reads it*.

-## 7. The alias discovery loop
+## 7. Section alias sets

-Section headings vary ("Plot" vs "Synopsis"; 「あらすじ」 vs 「ストーリー」). wp2txt ships no per-language dictionaries.
-Instead, agents discover aliases from the dump itself:
+Section headings vary by article and by language ("Plot" vs "Synopsis"; 「あらすじ」 vs 「ストーリー」), and wp2txt ships no per-language dictionaries.
+Three tools manage named groups of equivalent headings instead:

-1. `section_stats` — find the actual headings used in a scope
+- `section_stats` lists the headings actually used in a scope, with counts.
-2. LLM proposes synonym groups
-3. `section_cooccurrence` — verify mechanically (true synonyms almost never co-occur in the same article; a high co-occurrence ratio is evidence *against* the hypothesis)
-4. `save_alias_set` — persist the verified groups, re-checked server-side, and recorded in every extraction that uses them

-The bundled `discover_aliases` MCP prompt walks any agent through this protocol.
+- `section_cooccurrence` reports how often two headings appear in the same article.
+  Headings that mean the same thing rarely co-occur, so a high ratio is evidence that they are *different* sections (「概要」 and 「あらすじ」 co-occur often — not synonyms).
+- `save_alias_set` stores a named group.
+The group is re-checked against co-occurrence before saving; a failing group is not stored and the call returns `saved: false` rather than an error.
+Pass `force` to override, and use `list_alias_sets` to see what is stored.

+Queries then accept `alias_set: "name"` in place of a heading list, and extractions record the group's exact contents in their `.meta.json`.
+The bundled `discover_aliases` prompt walks an LLM client through building and saving a set.

-## 8. Honest limitations
+## 8. Limitations to keep in mind

-- Queries operate on the **cleaned-text space**: content replaced by markers (`[MATH]`, `[CODE]`, `[TABLE]`, …) is not searchable.
+- Searches run over the **cleaned text**: content that extraction replaces with a marker (`[MATH]`, `[CODE]`, `[TABLE]`, …) cannot be matched.
+A count is a count of the cleaned text, not of the raw wikitext.
-- Trigram languages (ja/zh/ko) cannot match queries shorter than 3 characters;
+- Japanese, Chinese, and Korean indexes cannot match queries shorter than 3 characters.
-  word-based languages have no stemming (`run` ≠ `running`).
-Both are deliberate: exact counts and absence claims require predictable matching.
+  Word-based languages match exact forms only — `run` does not find `running`.
+Plan your search terms accordingly, especially when you intend to report a zero result.
-- Categories and links come from the dump itself, as written by editors — they inherit Wikipedia's own inconsistencies, which is precisely what makes them worth studying.
+- Categories and interlanguage links are read from the dump as editors wrote them.
+  Categories added by a template rather than written in the article text are not visible to wp2txt, which can make a category look much smaller than it is on the website — check against the article text if a count looks wrong.